andytudhope/thebluebook/source/tangled-bank/index.md

 “So much of what you had experienced you said, would be counted as sheer lunacy that if it were published you would lose out altogether not only as a scientist, but as a human being, but not I said if you went at it from the _Dichtung and Warheit_ angle, then people could make their own selection as to which was which […] Yes, you said, it was something like that.
 Perhaps it cannot yet be done.
 As you talked I grew more and more aware of the immeasurability of the ideas which were filling you.
 You said they had the shadow of eternity upon them and I could feel the truth of it […] because [The Red Book](https://www.goodreads.com/book/show/6454477-the-red-book) told of a battle between the world of reality and the world of the spirit.
 You said in that battle you had very nearly been torn asunder but that you had managed to keep your feet on the earth and make an effect on reality.
 That you said for you was the test of any idea, and that you had no respect for any ideas however winged that had to exist off in space and were unable to make an impression on reality” — Cary Fink to C. G. Jung

 “Poets and beggars, musicians and prophets, warriors and scoundrels, all creatures of that unbridled reality, we have had to ask but little of imagination, for our crucial problem has been a lack of conventional means to render our lives believable.
 This, my friends, is the crux of our solitude.” — Gabriel Garcia Marquez

+“To confront the apparent contradiction, to savor it, to turn it over, to take it apart, to wallow in it, so that in the end the reader might emerge with new insights into the seemingly unbreachable gulf between the formal and the informal, the animate and the inanimate, the flexible and the inflexible” — Douglas R. Hofstadter

 “No sooner am I alone than shapes of epic greatness are stationed around me, and serve my Spirit the office which is equivalent to a King’s body guard… I melt into the air with a voluptuousness so delicate that I am content to be alone… I have written this that you might see I have my share of the highest pleasures and that though I may choose to pass my days alone I shall be no Solitary… I am as happy as a Man can be… with the yearning Passion I have for the beautiful, connected and made one with the ambition of my intellect […] Some think me middling, others silly, others foolish — every one thinks he sees my weak side against my will; when in truth it is with my will — I am content to be thought all this because I have in my own breast so great a resource.” — John Keats